What Is Product-Led Growth? Strategy, Metrics, & Examples

 How to become a product-led company

 Any company that decides to fully adopt a product-led strategy will travel a unique path.
 Variations in industry, product, resources, talent, and maturity make it difficult to recommend a “one-size-fits-all” approach.
-That’s partly why at Amplitude, we recommend participating in a workshop with product-led experts like John Cutler to get started.
+That’s partly why at Amplitude, we recommend with product-led experts like to get started.

 Before you attend a live event though, here are some basic steps to begin your product-led growth journey: